 After disinfection the Polish evacuees In Pahlevi would then proceed to the "clean camp" (No3 camp).
 Also near camp No3 was a bus point that would carry women and children to the disinfection centres.

 Initial Local Purchases

-As early as 23rd March 1942 officials were attempting to purchase food, tools and shelter locally (remembering that they had anticipated around 2,500 arrivees per week), this activity had to be rapidly scaled up as on 4th April 1942 a peak of 30,000 Polish evacuees from the Soviet Union were present in Pahlevi.
+As early as 23rd March 1942 officials were attempting to purchase food, tools and shelter locally (remembering that they had anticipated around 2,500 Polish evacuees In Pahlevi arriving per week), this activity had to be rapidly scaled up as on 4th April 1942 a peak of 30,000 Polish evacuees from the Soviet Union were present in Pahlevi.

 Indian drivers were hired and worked 24 hour days along the treacherous roads to Pahlevi bringing needed supplies.
-Some of the early units to arrive from the Soviet union also assisted in bringing supplies into Pahlevi to ensure the evacuees could be suitably looked after.
+Some of the early units to arrive from the Soviet Union also assisted in bringing supplies into Pahlevi to ensure the Polish evacuees In Pahlevi could be suitably looked after.

 Base HQ Established

 On the 26th March 1942 (The day after the first boatload of evacuees had arrived) The British Base Evacuation Staff took up residence in the Grand Hotel on the Kazian side of the harbour.
 Meantime, the Polish Base Evacuation Staff setup on the Pahlevi side of the harbour with this becoming known as "No2 Camp".